C-Suite / Executive Resume Builder

 Example

-A COO might open with a narrative about scaling a business from £20M to £200M, then state owning a £180M P&L with EBITDA margin up from 11% to 23%, 4.2x revenue growth, five acquisitions integrated within a year, and a board seat.
-The result reads as a value creator, not a job-history list.
+A COO might open with a narrative about scaling a services business from £20M to £200M, then state owning a £180M P&L with EBITDA margin up from 11% to 23%, 4.2x revenue growth, five acquisitions integrated within 12 months of close, and a non-executive board seat.
+The result reads as a value creator with a specific track record — not a job-history list.